enjaku4/rabarber/README.md

   end
 end
 ```
 You can pass a dynamic rule as `if` or `unless` argument.
-It can be a symbol, in which case the method with that name will be called.
-Alternatively, it can be a proc, which will be executed within the context of the controller's instance.
+It can be a symbol, in which case the method with that name will be called, or alternatively it can be a proc that will be executed within the context of the controller instance at request time.

 You can use only dynamic rules without specifying roles if that suits your needs:
 ```rb